Docs

 Are there alternatives to using @interfaceObject?

-.
-This requires duplicating all implementations of a given interface in each that contributes to that interface.
+The primary alternative to using @interfaceObject is to use the discouraged strategy described in the previous section.
+This requires duplicating all implementations of a given interface in each subgraph that contributes fields to that interface.

-Note that this alternative also requires that each can resolve the type of any object that implements the interface.
+Note that this alternative also requires that each subgraph can resolve the type of any object that implements the interface.
 In many cases, a particular subgraph can't do this, which means this alternative is not feasible.

 Previous